mirsahib/Project-Whirlpool-frontend/README.md

      alt="HRMS"
       />

-## <center>House Rental Manegment System (HRMS) REST API</center>
+## <center>House Rental Manegment System (HRMS) Front-End</center>

 ## Overview
-The HRMS-FrontEnd is a management tool to manage the tenant in my house.This project is build on React.
+The HRMS Front-End is a management tool to manage the tenant in my house.This project is build on React.

 ## [HRMS REST Api](https://github.com/mirsahib/Project-Whirlpool-backend.git)